isabella232/mobile-services.es-ES/help/universal-windows/c-configuration/c.json.md

    If time stamps are enabled on your report suite, your `offlineEnabled` configuration property *must* be `true`.
 Si no están habilitadas, la propiedad `offlineEnabled` *debe* tener el valor `false`.

    Si esta configuración no se realiza correctamente, se perderán datos.
-Si no está seguro de si un grupo de informes tiene habilitada la marca de fecha y hora, póngase en contacto con el Servicio de atención al cliente.
+If you are unsure whether a report suite is timestamp enabled, contact Customer Care.
 If you are currently reporting AppMeasurement data to a report suite that also collects data from JavaScript, you might need to set up a separate report suite for mobile data or include a custom timestamp on all JavaScript hits using the `s.timestamp` variable.

    El valor predeterminado es `false`.